niceBhaalo/NodeJS-Comprehensive-Notes/Module 2 - http Part 1/Lesson 6 - Headers Introduction.md

 ```

 Now I don't know how this happens exactly, but through NodeJS, response object also has access to a
-headers function that parses the rawHeaders output to convert it into a JSON object for better access and
+headers object that parses the rawHeaders output to convert it into a JSON object for better access and
 readability.
 Using `console.log("Headers: ", res.headers);` gives us

 ```text